Step-by-Step Guide

 Test your agent with diverse real-world scenarios before deploying to production.
 Create a test suite that covers the most common input types, known edge cases, error conditions, and adversarial inputs.
 For each test case, define the expected behavior and evaluate whether the agent's actual response matches.
 Track metrics like accuracy, task completion rate, response time, and cost per interaction.

 Pay special attention to failure modes.
-What happens when the agent receives an input it was not designed to handle?
+What happens when the agent receives an input it wasn't designed to handle?
 What happens when an external API is down?
 What happens when the input data is malformed or incomplete?
-The agent should handle all of these situations gracefully, either by recovering autonomously or by escalating to a human reviewer with clear context about what went wrong.
+The agent should handle all of these situations gracefully — either by recovering autonomously or by escalating to a human reviewer with clear context about what went wrong.

 Run the agent in a shadow mode before going fully live.
-In shadow mode, the agent processes real inputs and generates responses, but a human reviews every output before it is sent or acted upon.
-This allows you to evaluate production performance without risk and provides a dataset for final prompt refinement.
+In shadow mode, the agent processes real inputs and generates responses, but a human reviews every output before it's sent or acted upon.
+This lets you evaluate production performance without risk and provides a dataset for final prompt refinement.
 Most agents need one to two weeks in shadow mode before the team is confident enough to move to autonomous operation.

 7